openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/patch.md

   (use `-- -h` for help).
 Must be specified after the main command arguments.

 Examples:
-- Update a VOC-like dataset with a COCO-like annotations:
+- Update a VOC-like dataset with COCO-like annotations:
 ``` bash
 datum patch --overwrite dataset1/:voc dataset2/:coco -- --save-images
 ```